wearefractal/npkg/README.md

     $ npm install -g npkg

-## Dependencies

-Java.
-If we want to shake Java we have to write custom installers for every type of OS.
-This also means the end user needs Java to run the installers.
-Feel free to submit a pull request if you come up with a better idea, Java FTL.

 ## Usage

     $ npkg -i <folder containing your package.json and app> -o <folder you want installers saved to>

 Simple as that.
 If you did everything properly you will now be greeted with an epic success

-    [npkg - info] Starting npkg.
-    [npkg - info] Starting TestApp build
-    [npkg - info] Packing and grabbing dependencies...
-    [npkg - info] Downloading latest NodeJS stable/unstable releases...
-    [npkg - info] Unpacking/packing/compressing/discombobulating...
-    [npkg - info] Generating installer...
-    [npkg - info] Converting to normal formats...
-    [npkg - info] Finished!
+    $ OUTPUT GOES HERE, NOT DONE YET

-## Examples
+## Dependencies

-You can view further examples in the [example folder.](https://github.com/wearefractal/npkg/tree/master/examples)
+For developers:
+An GNU tar (Unix and OSX should already have this), Java, and Python.

+For consumers:
+Java.
+If we want to shake Java we have to write native installers for every type of OS.
+Send me a message if you come up with a better idea, Java FTL.

 ## LICENSE